HL7/fhir-shorthand/input/pagecontent/reference.md

 * <Quantity> = {decimal} '{UCUM code}'
 ```

 The value and units can also be set independently.
-To assign a value, use the `value` property:
+To assign a value, use the Quantity.value property:

 ```
 * <Quantity>.value = {decimal}